zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Di_L3toL4_Molt/Di_L3toL4_Molt.md

 8. While waiting for the L3's to settle, add pre-warmed molting media to a 10 or 6 cm petri dish.

-9. Transfer the L3's to the petri dish.
+9. Transfer the L3's to the petri dish and keep in an incubator at 37°C +5% CO2.
    - Allow the L3's to molt to L4's for 5 days.
    - Monitor the L3's daily under a dissecting microscope and change the media every two days by following the wash steps above.